-Kirsten: Actually Sebastian joined the company in 2008, I joined flora&faunavisions 10 years ago.
+Kirsten: Actually Sebastian joined the company in 2008, I joined flora&faunavisions jut after him, over 11 years ago.
 What makes flora&faunavisions exceptional is that there is absolute passion in every project that’s visible from the outside, and once you’re on the inside you realise that it really is true and this passion manifests as this crazy love that goes into every last detail.
 I don’t think there’s another place where such a high level of creativity is combined with innovation, new technologies and all kinds of new things, and it’s all because of the people who make up flora&faunavisions.

 I can imagine that you must have seen many projects come to life.
 Can you think of the most suspenseful moment that you have experienced through your work with flora&faunavisions?

 Kirsten: Last year in autumn we opened the Mercedes Benz Platz in Berlin.
 It was a very large scale installation with many different media.
 This included a massive 360° video projection on the buildings around the square that was synchronised with video content on permanently installed columns in the square.
 The stadium lights, water fountain, light show and fireworks, were all synchronised to create one immersive emotional experience for the public.
 The square is huge, it’s about 250m long, and the installation was really incredible.
 The challenge was that we couldn’t test the show in advance, because it’s a public square being built during the production process, and at one specific moment there were all these different technologies that had to work together.
 There was a lot of suspense before it started and it was extremely exciting to see it all take place.